amitpawarcbg/cluster-api/README.md

  Lets take the backup of the exiting clusters node config.

+* "kubectl get MachineDeployment"

-* "kubectl get  clusterapi-demo-aws-control-plane -o yaml > clusterapi-demo-aws-control-plane.out"
+* "kubectl get MachineDeployment clusterapi-demo-aws-md-0 -o yaml > clusterapi-demo-aws-md-0.out"

 Now the current version of the kubernetes version is v1.21.1, so lets upgrade it to v1.21.2.

-* "kubectl edit kubeadmcontrolplane clusterapi-demo-aws-control-plane"
+* "kubectl edit MachineDeployment clusterapi-demo-aws-md-0"

 Now update the **version** field from v1.21.1 to version v1.21.2.

-Now ClusterAPI will create a new EC2 instance with control plane version v1.21.2 and once it is ready the older EC2 instance of v1.21.1 will be removed.
+Now ClusterAPI will create a new EC2 instance with worker node version v1.21.2 and once it is ready the older EC2 instance of v1.21.2 will be removed.
-You can use the same steps to downgrade the control plane kubernetes version.
+You can use the same steps to downgrade the worker node kubernetes version.

-Similary if you want to increse the number of Control Planes you can update the **replicas** field and additional control plane instance will be provisioned.
+Similary if you want to increse the number of worker nodes you can update the **replicas** field and additional control plane instance will be provisioned.
-You can use the same steps to reduce number of control plane machine count.
+You can use the same steps to reduce number of worker node machine count.